mkoerbel/contactanalysis_2D/README.md

 Installation (on Windwos, about 10 min):

+If you are familiar with Python and have a working installation, jump to step 5 or make your own virtual environment and install the dependencies listed below.
+1. Download the Python 3 installer (.exe, www.python.org, tested with Python 3.8 and 3.9.
+3.11 is not recommended, installation of scikit-image fails).
+2. Install Python.
+Check "Add to PATH".
+3. Open a command prompt window.
+(To test the Python installation, type `python`.
+You should see the command line starting with `>>>` and you could start typing Python code.
+Leave this mode with `exit()`.)
+4. Navigate to the folder you want the new virtual environment to be built in, e.g. `cd C:\Users\Me\Documents\Contactanalysis`.
+Change `Me` to your user name.
-Install Python 3 (www.python.org, tested with Python 3.8).
-Create a virtual envirnment by running `python -m venv /path/to/new/virtual/environment` (the `python` commnad might have to be adjusted based on your Python installation, often to `python3`) and activate it by `/path/to/new/virtual/environment/Scripts/activate.bat` in the terminal.
-Once activated, install the required packages via pip (21.3.1) to you virtual environment via `pip install numpy pandas matplotlib scipy scikit-image seaborn`:
+5. Create a virtual environment called `env` in the folder by running `python -m venv \env`.
+The `python` commmad might have to be adjusted based on your Python installation, often to `python3`.
+You should now have a folder `C:\Users\Me\Documents\Contactanalysis\env`.
+6. Activate your new virtual environment by typing `\env\Scripts\activate.bat` in the terminal.
+7. Once activated (If you have done steps 1-4 the command line will start with `(env) C:\Users\Me\Documents\Contactanalysis>`), install the required packages via pip (21.3.1) to your virtual environment via `pip install numpy pandas matplotlib scipy scikit-image seaborn`:

 Package dependencies (tested with the versions in brackets):